dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### WGAN

-The generative models makes the model's distribution close to data distribution either by optimizing distribution using maximum likelihood (**Question: Prove that this is equal to minimizing KL divergence.**) or learn a function that transforms existing z (latent variable) into model's distribution.
+The generative models makes the model's distribution close to data distribution either by optimizing distribution using maximum likelihood (**Question: Prove that this is equal to minimizing KL divergence**) or learn a function that transforms existing z (latent variable) into model's distribution.
 Authors of the WGAN [paper](https://arxiv.org/pdf/1701.07875.pdf) propose a different distance metrics to measure the distance between distributions i.e d($$P_{data}$$, $$P_{model}$$).
-We have seen that there are many other ways to measure the similarity of two distribution like KL-divergence, Reverse KL-divergence, Jenson-Shannon(JS) divergence for generative model but each of the above methods don't really converge for some sequence of distribution. (*We haven't provided any formal definition of each of method above and leave it as exercise to explore.*) Hence, bring in the Earth Mover(EM) distance or Wasserstein-1.
+We have seen that there are many other ways to measure the similarity of two distribution like KL-divergence, Reverse KL-divergence, Jenson-Shannon(JS) divergence for generative model but each of the above methods don't really converge for some sequence of distribution. (*We haven't provided any formal definition of each of method above and leave it as exercise for readers to explore.*) Hence, bring in the Earth Mover(EM) distance or Wasserstein-1.
 [Alex Irpan](https://www.alexirpan.com/2017/02/22/wasserstein-gan.html) provides a great overview of WAN's in general and is great starting point to study WGAN before heading to paper.
-The intuition behind the EM distance is we want our model's distribution $$P_{model}$$ to move close to $$P_{data}$$ true data distribution.
+The intuition behind the EM distance is we want our model's distribution $$p_{model}$$ to move close to $$p_{data}$$ true data distribution.
 Moving mass $$\mathbf{m}$$ by distance $$\mathbf{d}$$ requires effort $$\mathbf{m}\cdot\mathbf{d}$$.
 The earth mover distance is minimal effort we need to spend to bring these distributions close to each other.
 Authors provide a proof in paper to why Wasserstein distance is more compelling than other methods and hence a better fit as loss function for generative models.
 But Wasserstein distance is intractable in practice.
 So, authors propose alternative approximation which a result from [Kantorovich-Rubinstein duality](https://en.wikipedia.org/wiki/Wasserstein_metric#Dual_representation_of_W1).
 [Sebastion Nowozin](https://www.youtube.com/watch?v=eDWjfrD7nJY) provides very excellent introduction to each of the obscure terms above.
 Finally feast your eyes with WGAN algorithm,

 <p align="center">
 <img src='/images/gan/wgan.png' width="70%"/>
 </p>

-Notice, there is no discriminator but a critic and there is something extra term of clipping weights in the algorithm.
+Notice there is no discriminator but a critic and there is something extra term of clipping weights in the algorithm.
 Also, we train critic for more time $$n_{critic}$$ times more than generator.
 The discriminator in GAN is known as critic in WGAN because the critic here is not classifier of real and fake but is trained on Wasserstein loss to output unbounded real number. $$\mathbf{f_{w}}$$ doesn't give output {0, 1} and that is reason why authors call it critic rather than discriminator.
 Since the loss for the critic is non-stationary, momentum based methods seemed to perform worse.
-Hence algorithm uses RMSProp instead of Adam as WGAN training becomes unstable at times when one uses a momentum based optimizer.
+Hence algorithm uses RMSprop instead of Adam as WGAN training becomes unstable at times when one uses a momentum based optimizer.
 One of the benefits of WGAN is that it allows us to train the critic till optimality.
 The better the critic,the higher quality the gradients we use to train the generator.
 This tells us that we no longer need to balance generator and discriminator’s capacity properly unlike in standard GAN.

 In short, take GAN change training procedure a little and replace cost function in GANs with Wasserstein loss function.